Frequently Asked Questions

 Dental Insurance:

 Please contact your previous dental office and request that they email your x-rays and any other relevant records (such as implant information) directly to you.
-You can then forward these records to dreyrhee@yahoo.com.
+You can then download the images and then forward these records to dreyrhee@yahoo.com.
 This helps ensure your records are complete before your first appointment.Scheduling Your Initial Visit:

 Please schedule a Comprehensive Exam, as described in the Services section of our website.
 Note that dental cleanings are not performed during this initial exam.
 We will schedule a separate, full-hour appointment with our dental hygienist for that service.New Patient Forms: